DeityVengy/Star-Wars-Genesis-V4-Wabbajack/README.md

    Put into steamapps\common\Starfield.
 Delete hotkeys.ini
 4. Boostpack to Jetpack (A TRUE Jetpack Experience): [link](https://www.nexusmods.com/starfield/mods/3800?tab=files)<br />
    I did the Forever Jetpack option but feel free to do any of the other ones.
 Run enable_hotkeys.cmd after
-4. Download Star Wars Genesis - Root Folder Pack and drag all the contents that are INSIDE IT into steamapps\common\Starfield <br />
+4. Download Star Wars Genesis - Root Folder Pack and drag all the contents into steamapps\common\Starfield <br />
    If you did this correctly, you should see a popup asking if you want to replace files.
 If you don't see this popup, then you did something wrong.

 ## **Wabbajack Install**   <br />